awslabs/aws-c-common/README.md

 ### CMake Options
 * -DCMAKE_CLANG_TIDY=/path/to/clang-tidy (or just clang-tidy or clang-tidy-7.0 if it is in your PATH) - Runs clang-tidy as part of your build.
 * -DENABLE_SANITIZERS=ON - Enables gcc/clang sanitizers, by default this adds -fsanitizer=address,undefined to the compile flags for projects that call aws_add_sanitizers.
+* -DENABLE_SANITIZER_RECOVERY=ON - Enables sanitizer error recovery for projects with known sanitizer issues.
+Error recovery mode is disabled by default.
 * -DENABLE_FUZZ_TESTS=ON - Includes fuzz tests in the unit test suite.
 Off by default, because fuzz tests can take a long time.
 Set -DFUZZ_TESTS_MAX_TIME=N to determine how long to run each fuzz test (default 60s).
 * -DCMAKE_INSTALL_PREFIX=/path/to/install - Standard way of installing to a user defined path.
 If specified when configuring aws-c-common, ensure the same prefix is specified when configuring other aws-c-* SDKs.
 * -DAWS_STATIC_MSVC_RUNTIME_LIBRARY=ON - Windows-only.
 Turn ON to use the statically-linked MSVC runtime lib, instead of the DLL.